Meltcap/workshop_17-11/examples/02-specify.md

 speckit specify

-We want to build a simple browser-based Snake Game that two people can play in turns.
+We want to build a simple browser-based Snake Game that people can play.

 **Requirements:**
 - Each player enters their name before playing.